electromute/gnip-dotnet/README.txt

 You can see the running list of notification buckets on the Gnip site:
     https://prod.gnipcentral.com/gnip/publishers/gnip-test-publisher/notification/

+When activities are published to date buckets, they are published accoring to the gnip server GMT time.
+Thus, when passing a client generated dateTime as a parameter to the GetActivities and GetNotifications methods, you may not get expected results if your client time is different than that of the server, which it likely is.
+For instance, say you want all the notifications published one minute ago.
+You would get the current time and subtract one minute.
+However, that time is likely to be, at the very least, a little different than the server time (even when adjusted for time zone).
+You have two options to adjust that time.
+You can add the results of gnip.GetServerTimeDelta() to the local time, or you can set

+	gnip.TimeCorrection = gnip.GetServerTimeDelta();

+and the GnipConnection will automatically add that TimeSpan to the dateTime passed to the GetActivities and GetNotifications methods.

 === Example 2: Filter notifications or activities by a set of users ===

 You can create a filter to stream activity data for the users you care about.